 PowerShell was also used in a sophisticated attack against a Saudi Arabian government entity in 2017, along with VBScript and Office macro scripts.
-Tools administrators use to make your systems work, bad guys use to do their advantage.
+A further sign that the tools administrators use to make your system work, bad guys use to do the opposite.

-Finally, the Emotet Banking Trojan malware and Dridex malware campaigns are great examples of the potential abuse afforded to an attacker wielding PowerShell and employing macros in Office to compromise a victim.
+Finally, the Emotet Banking Trojan malware and Dridex malware campaigns are great examples of the potential abuse afforded an attacker wielding PowerShell and employing macros in Office to compromise a victim.

-Due to the success rate of this type of attack, the malware of the future is likely be fileless.
+Due to the success rate of this type of attack, the malware of the future will likely be fileless.

-Current protection that's lacking
+Current Protection That's Lacking

-It's wishful thinking to believe that a single security product can provide complete protection from all threats in the wild, since the threat we face is not a single, static attack.
+It's wishful thinking to believe that a single security product can provide complete protection from all threats in the wild since the threat we face is not a single static attack.
 Instead, we face numerous highly dynamic attacks that are frequently modified to avoid detection by standard security products.
 If something works, a cybercriminal will repeat it.
-If it fails, they quickly adapt - and at much faster speeds than the capabilities of traditional tools.
+If it fails, they quickly adapt-and at much faster speeds than the capabilities of traditional tools.